 A few weeks ago, I gave a speech at the North American Council on Adoptable Children's Annual Conference.
 I have had several requests for copies of this speech, so I decided to post it here as a blog post.
 This is longer than my usual blog, but I hope you enjoy it.

 COURAGE Good afternoon.
 I am here today to talk to you about courage.
-The courage it takes to keep moving forward in your journey even when...Read Full Post »
+Th...Read Full Post »

 There is a famous scene in Charles Dickens’ novel Oliver Twist, vividly portrayed in the movie version (https://www.youtube.com/watch?v=K4iEdMMjqdA ) when young Oliver, filled with both terror and bravado, takes his empty gruel bowl to the head of the table and says, “Please Sir, I want some more.”